 Makeup Water Treatment

-Sheppard T. Powell Associates LLC (STPA) has considerable experience in planning, design, operation and evaluation of various types of makeup water treatment facilities.
-STPA authored for the Electric Power Research Institute (EPRI) the Guidelines for Makeup Water Treatment (GS-6699, 1990), the Revised Guidelines for Makeup Water Treatment (TR-113692, 1999) and the membrane filtration and Reverse Osmosis (RO) sections of the Guidelines for Makeup Water Treatment-Conventional Fossil and Heat Recovery Steam Generator Water/Steam Cycle Makeup (TR-1019635, 2010) for EPRI.
+Sheppard T. Powell Associates LLC (STPA) has considerable experience in the planning, design, operation and evaluation of various types of makeup water treatment facilities.
+For the Electric Power Research Institute (EPRI), STPA authored the Guidelines for Makeup Water Treatment (GS-6699, 1990), the Revised Guidelines for Makeup Water Treatment (TR-113692, 1999) and the membrane filtration and Reverse Osmosis (RO) sections of the Guidelines for Makeup Water Treatment-Conventional Fossil and Heat Recovery Steam Generator Water/Steam Cycle Makeup (TR-1019635, 2010) for EPRI.

 Water Requirements and Sources and Reuse Options

-STPA has provided consultation for defining the quality and quantity of makeup water to power boilers, recovery boilers, HRSGs, cooling tower systems, service water systems, closed cooling water systems and open cooling water systems.
-Included in the quantity determination are the on-site water storage requirements.
-STPA has experience with surface water, groundwater, municipal water, wastewater and recycled water for raw water supply to a facility.
-STPA has evaluated reuse waters & water management options and constructed and reviewed water balances.
+STPA has provided consultation for defining the quality and quantity of makeup water to power boilers, recovery boilers, HRSGs, cooling tower systems, service water systems, closed cooling water systems, and open cooling water systems.
+Included in the quantity determination are the onsite water storage requirements.
+STPA has experience with surface water, groundwater, municipal water, wastewater, and recycled water for raw water supply to a facility.
+STPA has evaluated reuse waters and water management options and constructed and reviewed water balances.

-Based on the characteristics of the water supply and product water quality, a treatability study develops the unit processes required to treat the water supply.
+Based on the characteristics of the water supply and product water quality, a treatability study evaluates the unit processes required to treat the water supply.
 For new facilities, one may evaluate various water supplies or reuse waters (raw water, blowdown, treated wastewater, evaporator distillate).
-For existing facilities, a study can determine if a new treatment system is required or if modifications can utilize the existing water treatment system.
+For existing facilities, a study can determine if a new treatment system is required or if modifications can be made to the existing water treatment system.
 STPA can provide the conceptual design for new or replacement systems.
 Also, the study may include biological control options.

 Pretreatment: Clarification and Filtration